I’ve a love/hate relationship with the Giant’s Causeway, mainly due to the ridiculous parking charges.

 It’s believed that the Giant’s Causeway is between a whopping 50 and 60 million years old (more info on how it formed below) and geologists have been studying the Causeway for nearly 300 years.

 3. It’s made up of 40,000+ basalt columns

 One of the most popular Giant’s Causeway facts is the number of huge, black basalt columns that it comprises of – there are 40,000 of them jutting proudly out of the sea.

-5. There’s a ‘giant’ tale linked to the Causeway
+4. There’s a ‘giant’ tale linked to the Causeway

 According to Irish folklore, the Giant’s Causeway was formed after an Irish giant was challenged to a fight by a fierce Scottish Giant (more info below).

 How was the Giant’s Causeway Formed?
 The facts and the folklore!